jmrod4/jmrod4tools/ruby/ruby_patterns.markdown

 ### Observer

 is a publish/subscribe pattern which allows a number of observer objects to see an event

-### Strategy

-allows one of a family of algorithms to be selected on-the-fly at runtime

 Structural Patterns
 -------------------